What is Pathways to Stability?

 The self-sufficiency matrix measures individual’s ability to care for themselves without having to rely on public or private assistant.
 Individuals do not want to just survive above the poverty line, they want to be social/economically self-sufficient.
 Self-Sufficiency Matrix measures the economic well-being of families.

 Insight Center for Community Economic Development offers a Self-Sufficiency Standard Tool for Californians to measure self-sufficiency.
-A family of four would need to earn $63,979 to be economically self-sufficient.
-That is the equivalent of three fulltime minimum wage jobs.
+In Monterey County, a family of four would need to earn $90,368 to be economically self-sufficient.
+That is the equivalent of four fulltime minimum wage jobs.

 Through our Volunteer Income Tax Assistance (VITA) service and the Stuff the Bus school supply drive, United Way realized that there is a subset of children who are part of families in which the adults are employed and can sustain a monthly rent with their salaries.
 However, they cannot save enough to pay the upfront costs required to move their families into a stable housing situation.
 These families are the focus of our pilot project.